-Greetings fellow alkaline water enthusiasts, I’m your host, Hercules.
+Greetings fellow alkaline water enthusiasts, I’m your host, Pete.
 Today, I share my expert Waiakea Water review.
 Waiakea is a premium brand of naturally-sourced water with an alkaline pH.

 In my review, you’ll learn everything there is to know about Waiakea Water, where to buy it, and if it’s the right choice for you.